ireaneus/CDI/NTSurveyS4AssignmentPt2.md

 **Read Benware, Survey of the New Testament p.
 99 and review the outline.**

-- Look at the birth narrative events in Luke.
-Read Thomas and Gundry, A Harmony of the Gospels pp. 27-32.
+- Look at the birth narrative events in Luke. **Read Thomas and Gundry, A Harmony of the Gospels** *pp. 27-32*.

 Write the sequence of events of Jesus’ birth and childhood years below.
-Note that there are apparent discrepancies such as Luke 2:39 returning them to Nazareth and Matthew 2:1ff Magi visiting Bethlehem.
+*Note* that there are apparent discrepancies such as Luke 2:39 returning them to Nazareth and Matthew 2:1ff Magi visiting Bethlehem.

 #### Sequence of events of Jesus’ birth and childhood: